Key Changes to NFPA 1981/1982 SCBA Requirements

 establish minimum performance and approval requirements for Emergency Breathing Support Systems (EBSS), or “Buddy Breathers”.

-There will also be a universal PASS Alarm, so that all devices, regardless of the manufacturer, will have the same sound.
+There is a universal PASS Alarm, so that all devices, regardless of the manufacturer, will have the same sound.

 |Current Standard||New Standard|